-When you are ready to defend your MA Thesis, you will decide on a day, time, and modality (i.e., in-person/remote/hybrid) for your defense with your entire committee, and schedule a room (you can email socws@uw.edu, and the GPA is happy to help with this).
+When you are ready to defend your MA Thesis, you will decide on a day, time, and modality (i.e., in-person/remote/hybrid) for your defense with your entire committee, and schedule a room (you can email zoeydo@uw.edu and she will be happy to help with this).
 You must also request a degree audit from the GPA and complete the Master's Thesis Defense Scheduling Form.
 After your defense, you must inform the GPA that the defense is complete, and you must email your Thesis and Abstract to the GPA.
 If you plan to walk at the Sociology Department graduation in Spring, you should inform Susanna Hanssen, who organ